 The single most popular article I’ve ever written focuses on the difference between marketing strategy and marketing tactics.
-Thinking and planning vs. doing.
+Thinking and planning vs. doing and implementing.

 So if you’re still a bit unclear about the difference between marketing strategy and marketing tactics, here’s another way to look at it…